Transamerica

 Disruption

-Bree receives a phone call from a New York jail: a 17-year-old boy named Toby claims to be her son from before her transition, needing bail money.
+Bree receives a phone call from a New York jail—a teenage boy named Toby claims to be the son she fathered seventeen years ago before her transition.
+Her carefully constructed new life is suddenly threatened by her denied past.

 Resistance

-Bree tries to ignore Toby, but Margaret refuses to sign off on her surgery unless she resolves this family matter.
-Bree reluctantly flies to New York, planning to hand Toby off to social services.
+Bree tries to ignore Toby's existence, but Margaret refuses to sign off on her surgery until she resolves this.
+Bree reluctantly flies to New York, bails out Toby, and debates what to do—pretending to be a Christian missionary rather than revealing she is his father.

 Act II